Minnesota ICU beds in use for COVID-19 patients reach new high

-“This is an expected trend,” said Jennifer DeCubellis, CEO of Hennepin Healthcare, which oversees Hennepin County Medical Center (HCMC).
-“We anticipated that social distancing would allow health systems time to get space, staff, and supplies in place in order to be better prepared for higher volumes — but that the volumes would still increase, ideally at a slower and more manageable pace.”
+"This is an expected trend," said Jennifer DeCubellis, CEO of Hennepin Healthcare, which oversees HCMC (formerly Hennepin County Medical Center).
+"We anticipated that social distancing would allow health systems time to get space, staff and supplies in place in order to be better prepared for higher volumes — but that the volumes would still increase, ideally at a slower and more manageable pace."

 The Health Department also announced 12 additional deaths, bringing the number of Minnesota fatalities caused by the virus to 881.

-The 248 intensive care unit (ICU) beds in use surpassed the previous daily high reported Friday when 233 were in use.
+The 248 ICU beds in use surpassed the previous daily high reported Friday, when 233 were in use.
 That number had dropped to 207 by Sunday.

-The 41-patient spike in ICU beds used from Sunday to Monday was the largest single-day growth since the pandemic arrived in Minnesota in March.
+The 41-patient spike in ICU beds in use from Sunday to Monday was the largest single-day increase since the pandemic arrived in Minnesota in March.

 The previous single-day increase was reported May 16, when intensive care beds in use jumped by 25 to 225.